triton-inference-server/model_navigator/docs/pypi.rst

 directly in Python.
 The example how to serve Stable Diffusion pipeline through PyTriton can be found `here`_.

+Please read `Error isolation when running Python script`_ when you plan to place code in Python script.

 Optimize ResNET and deploy on Triton
 --------------------------------------